RAHS-Computer-Science-Club/ProcessingNewProject/README.md

   `mv ProcessingNewProject/ `__`RenamedProject`__`/`
 3. Then, cd into it:
   `cd `__`RenamedProject`__`/`
-4. Rename the project in the code
+4. Rename the project in the code:
   `sh rename.sh `__`RenamedProject`__`
 5. Test, to make sure it compiles:
   `ant build`
 6. Now you're all set to make a new project in processing!